 • 2-1/2 Hours before: Preheat oven to 325°F.

 • 2-1/4 Hours before: Place the Whole Roasted Turkey, packaging removed, in a roasting pan.
-Tent loosely with foil.
-Pour in 2 cups of liquid (poultry or vegetable broth recommended) then place in the oven.
+Pour in 2 cups of liquid (poultry or vegetable broth recommended), tent loosely with foil, then place in the oven.
 It will take 1-1/2 to 2 hours to heat through.
 Because the turkey is slow roasted, portions may appear pink even though it is fully cooked and ready to eat.
 The turkey will be fully heated through around 1-1/2 hours, and the pinkness will disappear around 2 hours.
 To brown and crisp the skin, remove foil, and baste the turkey with butter during final 30 minutes.
-If you have a meat thermometer, heat to an internal temperature of 145°F at the thickest point of the thigh.
+If you have a meat thermometer, heat to an internal temperature of 165°F at the thickest point of the thigh.
 Allow turkey to rest for 15 minutes before carving.

 • Microwave: We do not recommend reheating bone-in turkey in the microwave.